Samsung Solve for Tomorrow

 Results

-The project placed in the California state finals, meaning top 1% of over 30,000 competing teams nationwide.
-The $5,000 grant funded continued development and additional equipment for our school's engineering program.
+The project reached the California state finals in Samsung's Solve for Tomorrow competition, placing in the top 1% of over 30,000 teams nationwide.
+The $5,000 grant went to our school's engineering program.